- TABLE OF CONTENTS

 By Will Kinney

-doctrine concerning the truly amazing grace of our loving Father towards
+which teach sound doctrine concerning the truly amazing grace of our loving

-His children.
-These precious truths have been distorted and even denied
+Father towards His children.
+These precious truths have been distorted and

-in the new perversions- which include the nkjv, the nas and the niv.
-Please
+even denied in the new perversions- which include the nkjv, the nas and the niv.

 But frequently, the new version proponents like to gang up on the KJB, as though it were the only Bible to read a certain way.

-Other versions which agree with the KJB here are the Hebrew
+versions which agree with the KJB here are the Hebrew into English versions

-Now look at the nkjv in verse 5.
-"They
+look at the nkjv in verse 5.
+"They have corrupted themselves:

-have corrupted themselves: They are not His children, Because of their blemish."
+They are not His children, Because of their blemish."
+The nas is

 He that rules over men must be just, ruling in the fear of God.
 David, for the most part, did fairly well, yet he failed miserably in the matter of Bathsheba and Uriah, whom he murdered.
 Yet, even though David had not lived up to the divine standard,( only Christ as the true Son of David could do that) God had established the everlasting covenant of the "sure mercies of David" with him and He does the same thing with us.
 See Isaiah 55:3 KJB.